abenori/jlreq/README.md

     - Sidenotes are a part of the main text now.
     - Changed the default length of sidenotes to 0.
     - jlreq does not define `\sidenote` if the length for sidenotes is zero.
-    - Added a command for full-width ideographic space.
+    - Added a command for the full-width ideographic space.
+* 2017-08-29
+    - Fixed a bug.

 --------------
 Noriyuki Abe